 Since making my switch to Sony, the 200-600mm G lens has rapidly become a favourite of mine.
-In fact I can’t wrap my head around how this lens is so affordable!
+In fact, I can’t wrap my head around how this lens is so affordable!
 If you’re a budding wildlife photographer I honestly cant’ think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article then there’s a good chance you have already ordered this lens.

-As soon as I get a lens like this, that I’m sure is going to be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
-In this article I’ll show you the things I got for my 200-600mm G that have been most useful to me.
+As soon as I get a lens like this, which I’m sure is going to be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
+In this article, I’ll show you the things I got for my 200-600mm G that have been most useful to me.

 Wimberley MH-100 Monogimbal Head